a sign with black text

 Photograph ©2015 by Brian Cohen.

-Remembering the decorative streetlights which adorned the roads when I was in Oman earlier this year, I knew I was back in Oman when I saw more of them as I crossed the border into the exclave.
+Remembering the decorative streetlights which adorned the roads when I was in Oman earlier in 2015, I knew I was back in Oman when I saw more of them as I crossed the border into the exclave.

 Photograph ©2015 by Brian Cohen.